Rejoan2020/Electronic-gadget-shop/README.md

-# Electronic-gedget-shop: An ecomerse-site which is expecially for electronic device.
+# Electronic-gedget-shop: An e-comerse site which is especially for electronic device.

 - Front-end is made with Javascript,reactJS,Redux and the backend is handled by Python,django rest framework,Sqlite3 etc.